madviking/pydantic-llm-tester/docs/guides/providers/ADDING_PROVIDERS.md

       "/path/to/your/custom_providers"
     ]
     ```
-    `llm_tester` will recursively search the directories listed in `external_providers.json` for valid provider implementations.
+    The `pydantic-llm-tester` tool will recursively search the directories listed in `external_providers.json` for valid provider implementations.

 4.  **Ensure Provider Discovery:** Similar to internal providers, ensure your external provider directory has an `__init__.py` file that imports your provider class.